onzfonz/comp227/src/content/4/en/part4d.md

 ### Exercises 4.15-4.23

-In the next exercises, the basics of user management will be implemented for the Bloglist application.
+In the next exercises, the basics of user management will be implemented for the Watchlist application.
 The safest way is to follow the story from part 4 chapter [User administration](/part4/user_administration) to the chapter [Token-based authentication](/part4/token_authentication).
 You can of course also use your creativity.